 By the 1960’s there was a steady flow of enquiries about illness in pets.Luckily, Mr Auld, had purchased all of the buildings at Southill, so expansion was not difficult.
 A waiting room/office and consulting/operating room were opened in the 1970’s and has since expanded to what we see today.

-Although it was originally thought ‘we could expand no further’, we have since started a new extension to the existing premises, which will be ready early 2018.
+Although it was originally thought ‘we could expand no further’, we have since started a new extension to the existing premises, which was opened by Valerie Singleton on 28th April 2018.

 Southill, Wincanton – Today